 - 3. Roth IRAs and 401(k)s: Generally, you won’t be taxed on any portion of your withdrawals as long as you’ve had the account for at least five years and you’re older than 59½.

-- 4. Non-retirement investment/brokerage accounts: When you sell an investment you’ve held more than a year, you’ll be taxed on any money you make at a capital gains tax rate based on your tax bracket.
-If you sell an investment you’ve held less than a year, the money you make will be taxed as ordinary income.
+- 4. Non-retirement investment/brokerage accounts: When you sell an investment you’ve held for more than a year, you’ll be taxed on any money you make at a capital gains tax rate based on your tax bracket.
+If you sell an investment you’ve held for less than a year, the money you make will be taxed as ordinary income.
 Even if the money stays in your account, and you don’t withdraw it, you still pay taxes on the sale.

 Whichever withdrawal strategy you choose, remember to revisit it often.
 Retirement planning isn’t a “set it and forget it” proposition – you may need to make course corrections along the way.
-Talk with your financial and tax professionals at least once a year to make sure your withdrawal plan is still the best one to minimize retirement taxes and help your savings last.
+Talk with your financial and tax professionals at least once a year to make sure your withdrawal plan is still the best one to help minimize retirement taxes and to help your savings last.